-4. On the chip, each I/O port has 8 pads.
+4. On the chip, each I/O port may have up to 8 pads.
 Pads that are not bonded to external pins are in input pull-up configuration after reset.
-The configuration of these pads must be kept at reset state to avoid added current consumption.
+The configuration of these pads must be kept at reset state to avoid add-ed current consumption.